 The grants listed below are based on need and do not have to be repaid.
-The Pell Grant and State Need Grant are available only to students who have not received a previous bachelor degree.
-The State Need Grant also requires residency in Washington for one year.
+The Pell Grant and Washington College Grant are available only to students who have not received a previous bachelor degree.
+The Washington College Grant also requires residency in Washington for at least one year.

 Federal Pell Grants

 Eligibility is determined from the information provided on the FAFSA.

 This is a federal grant program that permits GHC to make awards to students with exceptional financial need who are unlikely to be able to attend without such assistance.
 These grants go to Pell Grant recipients first.
 These grants are awarded as $200 per quarter and a student must be enrolled at least half time (6+ credits) in order to receive this grant.

 Washington College Grant